Being one of the most used herbs in Indian dishes, if you know How to Grow Dhaniya the right way, you can have its fresh supply year-round!

 When growing for domestic use, it is best to plant dhaniya in pots.
 As it becomes easier to care for it.
 Choose a container that is wide and deep.
 A pot with 18-20 inches width and 10-12 inches height should be ideal.

-Soil with a crumbly texture and rich in organic matter can be beneficial in the growth of this plant.
-You can also provide cow manure, which will help in the proper supply of nitrogen and other vital elements for better growth.
+Soil with a crumbly texture and rich in organic matter can benefit the growth of the dhaniya plant.
+You can also provide cow manure, which will help in the proper supply of nitrogen and other vital elements for better growth of the dhaniya plant.

-Keep your plant in full sun, as it requires plenty of light for growth.
-Do remember to move the container in shade when the temperature increases during summers, especially in the afternoon.
+Keep your dhaniya plant in full sun, as it requires plenty of light for growth.
+Do remember to move the container to the shade when the temperature increases during the summer, especially in the afternoon.
+All this promotes the best growth of the dhaniya plant.

 Dhaniya Plant Care

-Your plants will not require much fertilization if you give them proper doses of cow manure or compost.
-Also, provide your dhaniya plant with nitrogen-rich fertilizer to encourage the growth of the foliage, at least twice every month.
+Dhaniya plants will not require much fertilization if you give them proper doses of cow manure or compost.
+Also, provide your dhaniya plant with nitrogen-rich fertilizer to encourage the growth of the foliage at least twice every month.

-Deadhead your plants regularly.
-Keep a check on flowers in the plant and remove them to promote the growth of leaves.
+Deadhead dhaniya plants regularly.
+Keep a check on the flowers of dhaniya and remove them to promote the growth of leaves.
 However, you can let the flowers be if you wish for the plant to seed.

-The plant is easily affected by the mildew, especially in hot weather.
-Provide your plants with proper air circulation and avoid wetting the foliage to keep them safe from it.
+The Dhaniya plant is easily affected by mildew, especially in hot weather.
+Provide dhaniya with proper air circulation and avoid wetting the foliage to keep them safe from it.
 Common pests like aphids may also affect your plant.

 Harvesting Dhaniya

-You can start harvesting the leaves from dhaniya plant, once they reach a height of around 3-6 inches, which is about 3-4 weeks after sowing the seeds.
-But if you are growing it from sprouts, you can harvest the leaves in 18-20 days of planting it.
+You can start harvesting dhaniya leaves once they reach a height of around 3-6 inches, which is about 3-4 weeks after sowing the seeds.
+If you are growing dhaniya from sprouts, you can harvest the leaves within 18-20 days of planting it.

-Rich in vitamins, dietary fiber, and minerals, Coriander makes a great addition to diet and helps you stay fit.
-Here are some of its incredible health benefits.
+Rich in vitamins, dietary fiber, and minerals, dhaniya makes a great addition to your diet and helps you stay fit.
+Here are some of the incredible health benefits of the dhaniya plant.

-- According to this research, it keeps your heart healthy by lowering cholesterol and blood pressure.
+• According to this research, dhaniya keeps your heart healthy by lowering cholesterol and blood pressure.

-- This herb is good for brain health and consuming its leaves result in better memory and relief from anxiety.
+• Dhaniya is good for brain health, and consuming its leaves results in better memory and relief from anxiety.